-Certificate type Admission Criteria TOEFL Admission status Max study load Special requirement High school score > 70 > 500 Regular as per enrolment and study load policy none Holders of High School Certificate or Its Equivalent High school score > 70 No TOEFL Conditional English Max of 6 CHrs Compulsory enrolment in English Program Allowed courses to be registered are Arabic studies, Islamic Culture taught in Arabic and Remedial Math TOEFL 500 is required prior to enrolment in any course other than the above mentioned courses.
-High school score > 60 > 500 Conditional GPA Max of 9 CHrs CGPA of 2.0 by the end of the second semester of his/her enrolment
+Certificate Type Admission Criteria TOEFL/IELTS 1 /EmSAT Admission Status Max study load Special requirement High school score > or equal to 70 ≥ 500 ≥ 5 ≥ 1100 Regular as per enrolment and study load policy None Holders of High School Certificate or its equivalent High school score > or equal to 70 No Conditional English Max of 12 CHrs 1.
+Compulsory enrolment in English program.
+2. Allowed courses to be registered are Arabic studies, Islamic Culture taught in Arabic and Remedial Math.
+3. TOEFL 500 is required prior to enrolment in any course other than the above mentioned courses.
+High school score > or equal to 60 ≥ 500 ≥ 5 ≥ 1100 Conditional GPA Max of 12 CHrs CGPA of 2.0 by the end of the second semester of his/her enrolment

-High school score > 60 No TOEFL Conditional GPA/Conditi onal English Max of 6 CHrs Compulsory enrolment English Program.
-Allowed courses to be registered are Arabic studies, Islamic Culture taught in Arabic and Remedial Math TOEFL 500 is required prior to enrolment in any course other than the above mentioned courses.
-CGPA of 2.0 by the end of the second semester of his/her enrolment High school score > 75 > 500 Regular as per enrolment and study load policy none Holders of a Technical/Industr ial/Commerce High School Certificate or its Equivalent High school score > 75 No TOEFL Conditional English Max of 6 CHrs Compulsory enrolment English Program.
-Allowed courses to be registered are Arabic studies, Islamic Culture taught in Arabic and Remedial Math TOEFL 500 is required prior to enrolment in any course other than the above mentioned courses.
-High school score > 70 Conditional GPA Max of 9 CHrs CGPA of 2.0 by the end of the second semester of his/her enrolment High school score > 70 No TOEFL Conditional GPA/Conditi onal English Max of 6 CHrs Compulsory enrolment in English Program.
-Allowed courses to be registered are Arabic studies, Islamic Culture taught in Arabic and Remedial Math as per 3.
+Certificate Admission Criteria TOEFL/IELTS 1 Admission Mayatudulaad Special requirement Туре Admission Criteria /EmSAT Status Max study load Special requirement High school score > or equal to 60 No Conditional GPA/Conditio nal English Max of 12 CHrs 1.
+Compulsory enrolment in English program.
+2. Allowed courses to be registered are Arabic studies, Islamic Culture taught in Arabic and Remedial Math.
+3. TOEFL 500 is required prior to enrolment in any course other than the above mentioned courses.
+4. CGPA of 2.0 by the end of the second semester of his/her enrolment High school score > or equal to 75 ≥ 500 ≥ 5 ≥ 1100 Regular as per enrolment and study load policy None Holders of a Technical/Indus trial/Commerce High School Certificate or its equivalent High school score > or equal to 75 No Conditional English Max of 12 CHrs 1.
+Compulsory enrolment in English program 2.
+Allowed courses to be registered are Arabic studies, Islamic Culture taught in Arabic and Remedial Math 3.
 TOEFL 500 is required prior to enrolment in any course other than the above mentioned courses.
+High school score > or equal to 70 ≥ 500 ≥ 5 ≥ 1100 Conditional GPA Max of 12 CHrs CGPA of 2.0 by the end of the second semester of his/her enrolment

-4. CGPA of 2.0 by the end of the second semester of his/her enrolment Holders of Higher Diplomas or Diplomas, from any MOHESR CGPA>2 > 500 Regular enrolment and study load policy none accredited institution CGPA>2 No TOEFL Conditional English TOEFL 500 is required prior to enrolment Compulsory enrolment in English Program.
-Learners transferred from recognized accredited CGPA>2 > 500 Regular as per enrolment and study load policy none institutions and high school score 60% (science or art) or 70% (Technical/ Industrial/Comm erce) CGPA>2 No TOEFL Conditional English TOEFL 500 is required prior to enrolment Compulsory enrolment in English Program.
-Learners transferred from recognized CGPA<2 > 500 Conditional GPA Max of 9 CHrs CGPA of 2.0 by the end of the second semester of his/her enrolment accredited institutions and high school score 60% (science or art) or 70% (Technical/ Industrial/Comm erce) CGPA<2 No TOEFL Conditional GPA/Conditi onal English TOEFL 500 is required prior to enrolment Compulsory enrolment in English Program.
+Certificate Type Admission Criteria TOEFL/IELTS 1 /EmSAT Admission Status Max study load Special requirement High school score >70 No Conditional GPA/ Conditional English Max of 12 CHrs 1.
+Compulsory enrolment in English program 2.
+Allowed courses to be registered are Arabic studies, Islamic Culture taught in Arabic and Remedial Math 3.
+TOEFL 500 is required prior to enrolment in any course other than the above mentioned courses.
+4. CGPA of 2.0 by the end of the second semester of his/her enrolment Holders of Higher Diplomas or Diplomas, from CGPA≥ 2 ≥ 500 ≥ 5 ≥ 1100 Regular as per enrolment and study load policy None any MOHESR accredited institution (no high school or high school average below 60) CGPA≥ 2 No Conditional English TOEFL 500 is required prior to enrolment Compulsory enrolment in English program Learners transferred from recognized accredited institutions CGPA≥ 2 ≥ 500 ≥ 5 ≥ 1100 Regular as per enrolment and study load policy None Withdrawal from HBMSU (Re-join) (not dismissed) CGPA≥ 2 This is same as re-ad ≥ 500 ≥ 5 ≥ 1100 mission, i.e. no co Regular as per enrolment and study load policy nce and English rec None quirements should be met